pingcap/docs/br/point-in-time-recovery.md

 # Point-in-Time Recovery

-Point-in-Time Recovery (PiTR) allows you to restore a snapshot of a TiDB cluster to a new cluster from any given time in the past.
-TiDB v6.2.0 introduces PiTR in [Backup and Restore](/br/backup-and-restore-overview.md) (BR).
+Point-in-Time Recovery (PiTR) allows you to restore a snapshot of a TiDB cluster to a new cluster from any given time point in the past.
+In v6.2.0, TiDB introduces PiTR in [Backup & Restore](/br/backup-and-restore-overview.md) (BR).

 You can use PiTR to meet the following business requirements:

 - Reduce the RPO of disaster recovery to less than 20 minutes.
-- Handle the cases of incorrect writes from applications by, for example, rolling back data to before the error event.
+- Handle the cases of incorrect writes from applications by rolling back data to before the error event.
 - Perform history data auditing to meet the requirements of laws and regulations.

 This document introduces the design, capabilities, and architecture of PiTR.
 If you need to learn how to use PiTR, refer to [PiTR Usage Scenarios](/br/pitr-usage.md).